 Re-using current year income financial information

 If your parent(s) or partner recently confirmed their income for tax year 2014-15 for a Current Year Income Assessment, we can use this latest financial information to support your 2015/16 application.
 They can also use the form below if a Current Year Income Assessment was carried out in the academic year 2013-14 and would like to reuse the same details for up to two subsequent years.

-Your parent(s) or partner need give us permission to do this by completing and returning the Income Permission Form 2015/16 below:
+Your parent(s) or partner need to give us permission to do this by completing and returning the Income Permission Form 2015/16 below:

 Income Permission Form 2015/16